 You can add meta tags in WordPress in two ways:

-We will explain both methods, so you can choose the most appropriate for you.
+We will explain both methods so that you can choose the one that is most suitable for you.

 1) Add Meta Tags with a Plugin

 The easiest way to add meta tags in WordPress is to use a plugin.
 For this, you can use any SEO plugin like Rank Math, Yoast, All In One SEO Pack, or any other that you like.
-For this tutorial, we are going to use Rank Math.
+For this tutorial, we will use Rank Math.

-The first thing you need to do is install and activate Rank Math on your website.
-The plugin has a step-by-step customization wizard where you can configure it according to your requirements.
+The first step is to install and activate Rank Math on your website.
+The plugin features a step-by-step customization wizard that allows you to configure it according to your specific requirements.
 Once you have completed the setup, you are good to move forward.

 1.1) Posts/Pages